GlobalDigitalLibraryio/gdl-developer/content/index.md

 ![alt text](/images/librarybooks.svg)

-### GDL design
+### Design

 </gridheader>

 The GDL is based on Material Design, an open sources adaptable system of guidelines, components, and tools that support the best practices of user interface design.
-We have released our Sketch design files on GitHub.

 <button to="/design">Learn more</button>
 </griditem>